visual-layer/visuallayer/README.md

 Usage tracking allows us to gain insights into how the application is being used in real-world scenarios.
 It provides us with valuable information that helps in understanding user behavior, identifying potential issues, and making informed decisions to improve the application.

-We DO NOT collect folder names, user names, image names, image content and other personaly identifiable information.
+We DO NOT collect folder names, user names, image names, image content, and other personally identifiable information.

 What data is tracked?
 + **Errors and Exceptions**: Sentry captures errors and exceptions that occur in the application, providing detailed stack traces and relevant information to help diagnose and fix issues.
 + **Performance Metrics**: Sentry collects performance metrics, such as response times, latency, and resource usage, enabling us to monitor and optimize the application's performance.

-To opt out, define an environment variable named `SENTRY_OPT_OUT`.
+To opt-out, define an environment variable named `SENTRY_OPT_OUT`.

 On Linux run the following:
 ```bash